Mung Bean Sprouts, How to Sprout Mung Beans

 How to Store and Use

 Sprouted mung beans stay best and fresh for 1-2 days in refrigerator.
 It is good to consume them fresh.
-However they can be stored for 3 to 4 days.
-At home we mostly eat the same day or store them in a glass container.
+However they can be stored for 2 days.
+At home we mostly eat them on the same day or store the leftovers in a glass container.
+Sprouts if left longer at room temperature or in the fridge can develop bacteria, for the same reason stored sprouts require cooking them thoroughly before consumption.
+This reduces the risk of stomach & digestive upsets.

 Avoid rinsing sprouts if you prefer to store them.
 Store them right away when they are ready.